RosettaCommons/demos/protocol_capture/ts_mutant/README.md

 ## Running
 ### Flags
 scripts/generate-scripts.sh flags (all required):
--protein: name of input protein (must be PDB file name without .pdb extension)
+- protein: name of input protein (must be PDB file name without .pdb extension)
--species: species name abbreviation (used for display only, but required)
+- species: species name abbreviation (used for display only, but required)
--cutoff: % surface area accessibility cutoff for residues to mutate in input structure -mini\_bin: path of Rosetta bin directory on computer where runs will be executed -mini\_db: path of Rosetta database directory on computer where runs will be executed
+- cutoff: % surface area accessibility cutoff for residues to mutate in input structure
+- mini\_bin: path of Rosetta bin directory on computer where runs will be executed
+- mini\_db: path of Rosetta database directory on computer where runs will be executed

 scripts/predict-ts.sh flags (required):
--protein: name of input protein (must be PDB file name without .pdb extension)
+- protein: name of input protein (must be PDB file name without .pdb extension)

 ### Command Line